Britman72/AT_presence/README.md

 At Home       - Presence is at home.
 Image will have a green circle.<br>
 Away          - Presence is away from home and not at a predefined place/location.
 Image will have a red circle.<br>
-At "location" - Presence is at a predefined/location.
+At "location" - Presence is at a predefined place/location.
 Image will have a red circle.<br>

 ## Getting Started